 \section{Conclusion}

-In this paper, we present DanceChat, a multi-modal, language-guided framework for music-to-dance generation, addressing the significant semantic gap between music and dance.
-By leveraging a Large Language Model (LLM) as a pseudo-choreographer, our approach introduces natural language as an intermediary between music and motion, transforming abstract musical elements into concrete dance instructions.
-Our proposed model architecture comprises three core components: Pseudo Instruction Generation, which translates musical meta-information into text-based dance instructions; Multi-modal Fusion, which integrates music, beat, and textual guidance into a cohesive representation; and Diffusion-based Motion Synthesis, which employs a denoising process to generate smooth, expressive dance motions.
-Through comprehensive experiments on the AIST++ dataset, DanceChat demonstrates competitive performance across multiple metrics.
-The results confirm that each modality contributes uniquely to dance quality, while our multi-modal alignment loss plays a crucial role in harmonizing these modalities to produce musically aligned sequences.
+We present DanceChat, a novel multi-modal framework that leverages language as an intermediate modality to bridge the semantic gap between music and dance.
+By incorporating textual dance instructions generated by LLMs and integrating them with both music and beat features, our approach enables semantically guided and rhythmically aligned motion generation.
+Comprehensive experiments on AIST++ dataset demonstrate that DanceChat achieves strong performance across multiple aspects of dance quality, including physical plausibility, motion diversity, and beat synchronization.
+Ablation results confirm that each modality contributes uniquely to dance quality, while our multi-modal alignment loss plays a crucial role in harmonizing these modalities to produce musically aligned motion sequences.
+Beyond quantitative improvements, DanceChat offers a new perspective on choreography modeling, where natural language serves not only as descriptive guidance but also as a bridge across modalities.

-\textbf{Limitations and Future Work.} While DanceChat achieves strong results, certain limitations remain.
-First, the reliance on pre-trained LLMs and external encoders introduces a dependency on existing models that may not be fully optimized for dance generation.
-Future work could explore custom training for language models specifically tailored for dance, potentially enhancing the semantic richness of generated instructions.